Gattocrucco/lsqfitgp/docs/userguide/components.rst

 If there was this more convenient way of dealing with latent components, why didn't we introduce it right away?
-The reason is that it is not as general as managing the components manually with an explicit field. :meth:`~GP.addproc` defines processes which are independent of each other; to have nontrivial a priori correlations it is necessary to put the process index in the domain such that kernel can manipulate it.
+The reason is that it is not as general as managing the components manually with an explicit field. :meth:`~GP.defproc` defines processes which are independent of each other; to have nontrivial a priori correlations it is necessary to put the process index in the domain such that kernel can manipulate it.
 We did this at the end of :ref:`multiout` when